 Visitors must pass through a security screening area to visit the buildings on Independence Square, including the Great Essentials exhibit in the West Wing.
 The screening area is located adjacent to Old City Hall, near the corner of 5th and Chestnut Streets.
 To maximize your visit to the park, and minimize your security screening time, the park recommends that you bring only small bags, if necessary.
 The fewer items you have to be checked, the more time you will have to enjoy the buildings on Independence Square.
 No weapons, pepper spray, or pocket knives are permitted through security.

 Images and Historical Information

-See images of the exhibit in the West Wing.
 Additional information about the Great Essentials exhibit in the West Wing is available on the park's website.
+See photos below.